tuliorr/Git-from-Basics-to-Advanced/README.md

 # Git from Basics to Advanced

-This repositorie contains my notes from *Complete Git: from Basic to Advanced* course.
-It is divided into the follwing sections:
+This repository contains my notes from the *Complete Git: from Basic to Advanced* course and aims to enhance learning and fix knowledge, as well as being a practice of the knowledge acquired.
+It is divided into the following sections:

 ## [Section 1 - Version Control](Section01-02/README.md)